-Turko is a Mongolian nomadic culture had a great influence on development and formation of Kyrgyz traditions.
+Turko is a Mongolian nomadic culture that had a great influence on the development and formation of Kyrgyz traditions.
 The spiritual culture of the Kirghiz people is in constant renewal and intertwined with the ancient and modern.

-Eastern hospitality at the very beginning was the main and beautiful custom in these lands.
-It has saved to the present day.
-In the Republic, in any home, are always welcome.
-The locals are willing to give you to drink a delicious tea and treat their delicacies.
+Eastern hospitality, at the very beginning, was the main and beautiful custom in these lands.
+It has been saved to the present day.
+In the Republic, in any home, you are always welcome.
+The locals are willing to give you a drink of delicious tea and treat you to their delicacies.

-The traditions of the people formed over the centuries and today are interesting for many travelers and researchers.
+The traditions of the people have formed over the centuries and are today interesting to many travelers and researchers.

 Kyrgyz clothing consisted mainly of coarse calico or gingham shirts and drawstring pants.
-They put on above a camisole with a bathrobe.
-In the winter, they wear coat of wool.
+They put on a camisole with a bathrobe.
+In the winter, they wear coats of wool.

-Traditions and customs have affected on way of life, housing and national clothes, as well as public holidays.
-For example, matchmaking, marriage, birth and funeral.
+Traditions and customs have affected our way of life, housing, national clothes, as well as public holidays.
+For example, matchmaking, marriage, birth, and funerals.

-Musicians were invited on holidays and prepare a table with treats.
-And of course, what holiday would be complete without a few of the nation's favorite games?
+Musicians were invited on holidays and prepared a table with treats.
+In addition, of course, what holiday would be complete without a few of the nation's favorite games?

-Sports and National Games are interesting spectacles.
-There participants can show not only their strength, but also agility and intelligence.
+Sports and national games are fascinating and interesting spectacles.
+There, participants can show not only their strength, but also their agility and intelligence.

-Most of the games in the Kyrgyz people associated with horses.
+Most of the games in Kyrgyzstan are associated with horses.

-For example: “Alaman baige” is racing at a distance of 20–30 km.
-"Jorge-salysh” racing at a distance of 2-10 km.
-“Oodarysh” is a struggle on strong horses, “Kiz Kuumai” reminds catch-up of the Kazakhs.
-The aim is that guy catch up woman on the horse.
-If he catching up her, then he can ask her to marry him, and if not – then he has to realize her desire.
-"Jumbo atma” is a shooting at a target.
-“Tyyin Enmei” riders had to pick up money from the land without stopping, which in this case were in shallow pits.
+For example, "Alaman Baige" is racing at a distance of 20–30 km.
+"Jorge-salysh"-racing at a distance of 2-10 km.
+A struggle on powerful horses and "Kiz Kuumai" is a game of catch-up with the Kazakhs.
+The goal is for that person to catch up with the woman on horseback.
+If he catches up with her, then he can ask her to marry him, and if not, then he has to realize her desire.
+"Jumbo atma" refers to aiming at a target.
+In "Tyyin Enmei," riders had to pick up money from the land without stopping, which, in this case, was in shallow pits.
 There are many other interesting games.